suhasmaddali/Car-Prices-Prediction/README.md

 ## Business Constraints/Key Performance Metrics

 However, one of the challenging aspects of running the sales for cars is to accurately give the __best price__ for cars which ensures that a lot of people buy them and there is a great demand because of this price.
-Factors that influence the price of cars are __mileage__, __car size__, __manufacturer__ and many others as well.
+Factors that influence the price of cars are __mileage__, __car size__, __manufacturer__, and many others as well.
 But for humans to comprehensively decide the price is difficult especially when there are a lot of these features that influence the price.
-One of the solutions to this challenge is to use __machine learning__ and __data science__ to understand the insights and make valuable predictions which generate profits for the companies.
+One of the solutions to this challenge is to use __machine learning__ and __data science__ to understand insights and make valuable predictions that generate profits for the companies.

 <h2> Data Source</h2>